More people would trust a robot than their manager, according to study

 These new technologies can help create a positive workplace culture.
 Kazoo has designed a “Reward and Recognition” platform that enables everyone in a company to applaud others at any time.
 With this system, a new employee may receive several personalized messages from colleagues as high up as the CEO, welcoming them into the company.

 Once an employee is on board, she can give a shout out to a colleague saying, “Thanks for helping me feel welcome.”
 The system uses technology, but the words and sentiments exchanged among employees are crafted by individuals.
 This platform, which Pellman says is used by 80% of employees at least once a month, “creates a culture of recognition” because everyone in the company sees all the accolades posted.
-Over 13,000 recognitions have been sent since 2017.

 How can managers gain trust

-Note: Update: Emily He’s name has been corrected.